There is Nothing “Short” About a Short Sale

 Each bank may have a slightly different way of doing things.
 As well, each bank may work on different time tables.
 Some work more swiftly than others, while some take their time.
 What is important is knowing that it is often not a quick process, but if you are willing to wait, you could pick up a gem.
 A buyer will also have the benefit of locking up a transaction rather than being forced to continually look to foreclosures, many of which are now multiple offers due to the lower foreclosure inventory currently available.

-Additionally, if you are a Las Vegas homeowner and have any questions about selling your home as a short sale, feel free to give us a call for a free consultation at 702.376.0088 or complete our contact form.
+Additionally, if you are a Las Vegas homeowner and have any questions about selling your home as a short sale, feel free to give us a call for a free consultation at 702.376.0088.